macnetic/faust/CONTRIBUTING.md

 ### Code contribution

 Any contribution to the development is of course welcome.
-It might be a bug fix, a feature or an algorithm implementation.
+It might be a bug fix, a new test, a feature or an algorithm implementation.

 In order to contribute there are two alternatives: